psbsgic/rabbitai/docs/installation.rst

     }

 For this feature you will need a cache system and celery workers.
-All thumbnails are store on cache and are processed asynchronously by the workers.
+All thumbnails are stored on cache and are processed asynchronously by the workers.

 An example config where images are stored on S3 could be: